 We know that our parents at Even Swindon have done everything they can to ensure there is a balance in learning for their children and we thank you for that.
 However, we are still very much there to support you and your children with online safety support and advice.
 We use Facebook and Twitter to share the most up to date advice, and Instagram for some user-friendly videos on how to set up games with the right parental locks on.
-Normally we host a ‘parent only’ workshop in the summer term and we hope to do this via Zoom, one evening, in the next few weeks.
+We host various ‘parent only’ workshops throughout the year.
 This will be a parent only session, due to the content and subject matter.
-In the meantime, if you have any questions linked to online safety, email firstname.lastname@example.org.
+In the meantime, if you have any questions linked to online safety, email email@example.com.

 Where to get more information: